patrickgaston-fd/avataaars/README.md

 # Avataaars for FluentDoc

 A fork of the original [Avataaars](https://avataaars.com/) React component, extended and maintained by the [FluentDoc](https://fluentdoc.com) team to support enhanced avatar customization, worldbuilding traits, and identity expression for creative platforms.

+Created by Pablo Stanley, originally implemented as a React component by Fang-Pen Lin.
+This version has been extended and modernized by [Patrick Gaston](https://github.com/patrickgaston-fd) for the FluentDoc platform.

 Published packages are available at 👉 [https://www.npmjs.com/org/fluentdoc](https://www.npmjs.com/org/fluentdoc)